paulwizviz/go-web/docs/Build.md

 ### Native macOS, Linux and Windows

-2. Run the command `./scripts/production/native/build.sh package`
+2. Run the command `./scripts/production/build.sh native`

 3. You will find your build arfects in the folder `./build/native/<native platform>`